-A statutory demand is a very effective method of getting paid where the creditor is a company.
+A statutory demand is a very effective method of getting paid where the debtor is a company.

 A statutory demand must be issued in the form prescribed under the Corporations Law and be supported by an affidavit in the correct form by the creditor or one of it directors.